 However, the news coming out from our naval base has not been good – from Malaysia Today (quoting the Malay Mail):-

 KD Tunku Abdul Rahman remains at the Teluk Sepanggar naval base in Sabah as problems have again resulted in the submarine being docked.

 The Malay Mail was informed by defence industry sources that the unspecified problems were detected after the submarine completed its tropical water trials last month.
 A routine maintenance check later revealed the problems.

 Since then, the submarine has remained at the naval base unfixed.

 At first, we became the laughing stock when the Malaysian submarine could not do its basic function – it could not dive and it was so for 3 months before that problem got fixed (permanently?).

-The Government may insist that they have not paid any commission but then again look what Perimekar is contracted to do – prepare accommodation, pay personal allowances, prepare personal insurance, pay for holiday flights for the team and prepare scheduled reports.
+The Government may insist that they have not paid any commission but then again look at what Perimekar is contracted to do – prepare accommodation, pay personal allowances, prepare personal insurance, pay for holiday flights for the team and prepare scheduled reports.
 And we were being made to pay through our noses for this?

 The same question that Lim Kit Siang asked in his blog – why can’t the Ministry does the same things for almost “nil contract cost”?
 Why outsource to a 3rd party who makes RM530 million in the process?

-Having a submarine is not waste of taxpayers’ money but having a submarine that does not work certainly is.
+Having a submarine is not a waste of taxpayers’ money but having a submarine that does not work certainly is.
 It is fast becoming a headache for the navy.